TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/concepts/lora-basics-station/mtls-authentication/index.md

 description: ""
 ---

 {{% tts %}} supports mutual TLS to authenticate {{% lbs %}} CUPS connections in selected deployments.
+This guide explains how gateway vendors/resellers and users can leverage

 <!--more-->

-{{% tts %}} does not natively terminate mTLS connections.
-This is done by a proxy.
-The proxy is expected to forward the sanitized client certificate chain as an HTTP header.
 To check if your deployment supports it, contact the operator.

 ## Procedure